 #3.
 Personalized medicine

 Chatbots can also assist in the development of personalized medicine.
-By analyzing patient data and medical history, ChatGPT can provide insights into the best treatment options for individual patients.
+By analyzing patient data, medical notes, and medical history, ChatGPT can provide insights into the best treatment options for individual patients.
 This can help providers tailor treatment plans to each patient’s unique needs and increase the effectiveness of treatments.

 #4.
 Patient education